braindotai/Moon-Racoons/README.md

 - And finally we'll conclude the winner of the competition.

 - After a certain days, our system would also provide temporal analysis of how the overall performance has improved or affected for each child.

+# System Design

+- We'll be creating to a backend where all the computation would happen,

+    1. Running model inference on the image for predicting landmarks for poses.

+    2. Computing how well each pose compares to a correct one.

+    3. A database which will store indivisuals accounts and progress.

+    3.